-In this paper, we show that simply using cookies of third-party websites, is possible the detect the specific state (e.g., accessed and logged) of a user in certain website, which outperforms previous techniques that are only able to detect one single state.
+We showed that simply using cookies of third-party websites, is possible the detect the specific state (e.g., accessed and logged) of a user in certain website, which outperforms previous techniques that are only able to detect one single state.
 In particular, we present a novel timing side-channel attack against server-side request processing schema.
 This technique is capable of detecting execution paths with more than 5 milliseconds of difference between each other.

 We also analyzed real-world servers to detect the percentage of websites vulnerable to the presented attack.
 All previous work analyzed less than 10 websites (manually), as they generally only detect the logged status.
 We performed this same analysis, and additionally, we performed an automated check of 10k websites from different categories and number of users.
 Results show that more than half of the websites are vulnerable to our technique.
+In this extended version, we also measured to which extent website developers implemented countermeasures in the Top 1M websites, and found that 65% of the websites with cookies are susceptible of being vulnerable.